Kirlos-Melad/Parallel-Background-Subtraction/README.md

 # Parallel-Background-Subtraction

-Parallel Background Subtraction using MPI library
+Applied Background subtraction algorithm to a large stream of inputs using MPI Library to apply multi-processing concepts